OpenVoter/openvote/OPENVOTE_V0.3.md

 - Hardware manufacturers
 - Security researchers

-It intentionally avoids political theory and focuses on **implementation reality**.
+It intentionally avoids political theory and focuses on implementation reality.

 ---